 In one double-blind trial, 69 women received either 2.5g or 5.0g of a collagen supplement or placebo once daily for 8 weeks.
 At the end of the study, skin elasticity in both collagen groups was significantly higher in comparison to the placebo.
 After 4 weeks of follow-up treatment, elderly women had a significantly higher skin elasticity level[*].

 Another double-blind trial comparing two types of collagen compounds found that a high collagen content significantly improved facial skin moisture, elasticity, wrinkles and roughness in comparison to the low collagen compound and the placebo[*].

-Collagen supplementation can prevent brittle and broken nails, and support nail growth.
-One study[*] found that oral collagen intake…
+Collagen supplementation may prevent brittle and broken nails and support nail growth.

-- Decreased the frequency of broken nails by 42%.
+- Lower frequency of broken nails (down by 42%)

-Gelatin — a cooked form of collagen — can also improve nail quality[*].
+Consuming gelatin — a form of collagen used in the food industry — may also improve nail quality[*].